Mircea-s-classes/ai-hardware-project-proposal-antimony-pentafluoride-enjoyers/src/hardware/README.md

        jupyter notebook

 3. Open the provided notebook and run all cells to:
-   - Load the Akida-compatible model
+   - Load and train the custom Akida-compatible CNN
+   - Convert the CNN to an SNN
-   - Map the model to the Akida device
+   - Map the SNN to the Akida device
-   - Run inference and collect performance metrics
+   - Run inference and collect performance metrics (CNN ==> CPU, SNN ==> Akida PCIe Board)

 ### Final Hardware Configuration